Bognor Regis Civic Society © All Rights Reserved. Terms of Use | Privacy Policy

 This is not the whole story though.
 Arun District Council’s Budget Book for 2011/12 shows the total budgeted figure for Councillors and all their associated support costs to be £766,000.

-THE ASDA THAT ARUN REFUSED US IS NOW TO BE BUILT AT FERRING
+THE ASDA THAT ARUN REFUSED US HAS NOW BEEN BUILT AT FERRING

 A huge regeneration and job-creation opportunity for Bognor Regis was lost when Arun District Council refused planning permission for ASDA at Oldlands Farm in 2008.
-It has now been announced that an ASDA supermarket will be built at the ‘Country Fayre’ site on the A259, near Ferring and still in the Arun District.
-Bognor Regis people consider that this opportunity has been ‘stolen’ from them by Councillors from east of the river Arun and are furious that their town has apparently not been fairly treated by the Council.
+The ASDA supermarket has now been built at the ‘Country Fayre’ site on the A259, near Ferring and still in the Arun District.
+Bognor Regis people consider that this opportunity has been ‘stolen’ from them by Arun Councillors from east of the river Arun and are furious that their town has apparently not been fairly treated by the Council.

 The background is that in 2008 ASDA applied to Arun District Council for planning permission to build a large store on the Oldlands Farm site, which is just north-east of the ‘Halfords’ roundabout.
 They also offered to provide the infrastructure for a light industrial area there, which would have provided jobs, and also committed to building a 10,000 sq.ft.office building, providing further jobs.